malaffoon/euler/go/euler/README.md

 * run a single problem's examples (including solution example)
 * run and time all problems' solutions (and/or a subset of them)
 * run all problems' examples
+* verify all the examples of all the problems are still being calculated correctly
 * not be overly complex unless that teaches me something about Go

 I need to learn more about Go's best practices.
 Should the examples be handled as tests?